Nowadays, the most effective way for brands to know how the public feels about them, their products, and other efforts is to track mentions.

 Tracking mentions is essentially finding out when someone mentions one or more of your relevant keywords online.
 It can be your brand name, CEO’s name, competitor’s name, product, etc. You can find mentions on social media, media outlets, forums, etc.

-Mentions found on social media are often called social mentions, and the process of tracking social mentions is called social listening.
+Mentions found on social media are often called social mentions, and the process of tracking social media mentions is called social listening.

 At the beginning of 2021, the number of social media users was 4.20 billion.
 These statistics show that manually tracking all social mentions is close to impossible.
 Not to mention all the time and effort that would go to waste doing that.